shadow/shadow/docs/getting_started_tor.md

 # Getting Started Tor

-Once Shadow is installed, it can be used to run Tor experiments.
-We recommend getting started with the [basic file transfer simulation](getting_started_basic.md) to orient yourself with Shadow before running this slightly more complex Tor simulation.
+_We recommend getting started with the [basic file transfer](getting_started_basic.md) and [traffic generation](getting_started_tgen.md) examples to orient yourself with Shadow before running this slightly more complex Tor simulation._

 This example requires that you have installed (or linked) a Tor executable in `~/.local/bin/tor` (see [the Tor install